 Preparations from Meadow Scorzonera, also known as Viper’s Grass, were used in the treatment of rheumatism and coughs.
 Additionally, the plant’s roots were boiled in water for half an hour and the resultant brew was drank, on an empty stomach, as a diuretic but it was also said to be effective at inducing sweating and detoxifying the blood.
 Water infused with Knapweed root was drank to cure kidney ailments but when macerated in white wine, its crushed seeds provided a powerful diuretic.
 An infusion of the plant’s flowers in water was also thought effective at treating all manner of fevers.

 Although a toxic plant, an infusion of Ragwort flowers in water was recommended as a treatment for coughs, asthma and even congestion.
 To treat a sore throat, a poultice of the plant’s leaves was placed on the patient’s throat and a decoction made of the same material used as a mouthwash.
 The leaves were also boiled in butter to create an ointment for treating all wounds.
 Stonecrop was another plant whose leaves were boiled in butter and applied as a plaster to heal ulcers and skin burns.
 Similarly, Wall Pennywort, also known as the Navel of Venus, was treated in the same way to cure the same problems.
+The leaves of this plant were thought to offer a most effective treatment for all cuts; the most common practices saw the skin of the leaf peeled-off and applied as a plaster directly to the wound, or the exposed part of the leaf was rubbed directly over the wound.

 Sore throats and gum disease were also treated with a mouthwash made from an infusion of the petals of the Dog Rose but it was the plant’s rosehip that was more popularly used; chewed raw to combat intestinal worms or made into a jam to aid digestion.
 Dried rosehips macerated in lambig for a fortnight produced a liquid in which a cloth was soaked and then applied directly to the wound to help it heal.
 Rosehip juice was brought to the boil with a little sugar to create a medicine for treating diarrhoea if taken nine times a day.